By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 Appendix C: Use Cases

-For all use cases below, the System is the Internship Diary
+For all use cases below, the System is the Internship Diary (Internship Diary) and the Actor is the user, unless specified otherwise.

-refers to the main list (unarchived internship applications), unless specified otherwise.
+Furthermore, any references made to the list refers to the main list (unarchived internship applications), unless specified otherwise.

 Use case: UC1 - View Main List